Balance puzzle: Without a reference coin

 The outcomes are then read off the table.
 For example, if the right side is lighter in the first two weighings and both sides weigh the same in the third, the corresponding code "//– G heavy" implies that coin G is the odd one, and it is heavier than the others.

-Generalizations
+Generalization to multiple scales

+In another generalization of this problem, we have two balance scales that can be used in parallel.
+For example, if you know exactly one coin is different but do not know if it is heavier or lighter than a normal coin, then in $n$ rounds, you can solve the problem with at most $(5^n-5)/2$ coins.

+Generalization to multiple unknown coins

 The generalization of this problem is described in Chudnov.